This Day In Writing History

 The Violent Bear It Away (1960) told an even darker story of the perversion of religion and faith.
 The novel opens with the death of Mason Tarwater, an insanely religious old man.
 Tarwater had been grooming his great-nephew Francis (whom he kidnapped shortly after he was born) to be a prophet.

 After Tarwater dies, Francis goes to stay with his anti-religious uncle Rayber.
 Despite Rayber's intentions and Francis' own determination to resist his calling, the boy can't escape the fact that he's losing his mind.

-Francis ultimately accepts his "destiny" to become a prophet and goes completely mad - both of which occur after he is drugged and raped by a man who gave him a ride.
+Francis ultimately accepts his "destiny" to become a prophet and goes completely mad - both of which occur after he is drugged and raped by a man who had given him a ride.